Sunday, November 27, 2016

 You're tired.
 I know you are.

-I'm a principal, and it's easy for me to say, "Hang in there -- thanks for all you do!"
+I was a principal, and it's easy for me to say, "Hang in there -- thanks for all you do!"
 But I want you to know exactly what it is that I'm thankful for.

 You take time to prepare meaningful lessons... even when you feel yourself dragging.